 What is the best time to do a Hypnobirthing course?

-Ideally Hypnobirthing is done in the second trimester of pregnancy so you can enjoy the benefits during pregnancy, as well as at the birth of your baby.
+Ideally Hypnobirthing is done around 30 weeks, so you can enjoy the benefits during pregnancy, as well as at the birth of your baby.
 However, it is never too late and can make a difference even in late pregnancy.

 Should my birth partner attend?

-They don’t need to, but it would be greatly beneficial if they do.
-Some birthing partners arrive at the course utterly skeptical and leave enthusiastic.
-A hypnobirthing partner is knowledgeable and able to support mum as she gives birth.
+They don’t need to, but it would be so beneficial if they do.
+Often birthing partners arrive at the course a bit skeptical and leave enthusiastic.
+Don't worry if your birth partner is feeling a bit skeptical or reluctant.
+I promise they willl be fine and probably enjoy it ;-)

 Will it work if I come on my own?

 Yes, definitely.
 Many women, whether they have a partner or not, come on their own for a variety of reasons.
-Just remember that KG hypnobirthing works and coming alone should not stop you.
+Hypnobirthing works and coming alone should not stop you.
 You are always welcome to bring a friend, parent, sibling or someone else to support, if you wish.

 What happens after the course?